Cobb holds roundtable on veterans issues, discusses issues with VA healthcare

 “What they’ve done is defunded the Veterans Administration, who’s already crippled with their finances, to take that money away to fund these private, for-profit programs,” Mrs. Tolosky said.

-Ms. Cobb said that she believes that supporting the VA should not be a political issue, and that the services that people rely on should be funded by the government without issue.
+Ms. Cobb said she believes supporting the VA should not be a political issue, and that the services that people rely on should be funded by the government without issue.

 “I think at the root of what is wrong in Washington is money, is power, is keeping that money and power and being beholden to people who are not your constituents, but rather are those corporations,” Ms. Cobb said.